galroth21/pythonCrashCourse/README.md

-# Repository for my Python Crash Course
+# Repository for my Automate the Boring Stuff course